axnedergaard/neuropipes/INSTRUCTIONS.md

 **Notes on writing pipes**

 - init should allocate memory and perform pre-run operations (e.g. opening files and devices, calculations).
-If your pipe provides an output, you must create and store it during init, using 'data *d = data_create();' and store it using 'pipe_set_output(p, d);'
+If your pipe provides an output, you must create and store it during init, using 'data *d = data_create();' and store it using 'pipe_set_output();'
 - run should contain code to be called while the pipeline is running, including copying from/to data structures
 - kill should free memory and perform post-run operations (e.g. closing files and devices).
 You should not free memory for output data or auxiliary structures, but you should free memory allocated to attributes of an auxiliary structure.
 - You may define an auxiliary struct to store additional variables and calculations.
-An instance of the struct s should be created and stored during init.
-Use 'pipe_set_auxiliary(p, s);' to store during init, and pipe_get_auxiliary(p) to retrieve during run and kill.
+An instance of the struct should be created and stored during init.
+Use 'pipe_set_auxiliary();' to store during init, and pipe_get_auxiliary() to retrieve during run and kill.
-- data.h provides the following functions to create a data structure: data_create(), data_create_from(), data_create_real_from_complex(), data_create_complex_from_real
+- data.h provides the following functions to create a data structure: data_create(), data_create_from(), data_create_real_from_complex(), data_create_complex_from_real()
 - data.h provides the following functions to copy to/from a data structure: data_copy_to(), data_copy_from()
 - Data buffers can be accessed directly with data_get_buffer().
 If you copy manually, you must explicitly lock and unlock the data structure using data_write_lock() and data_write_unlock(), or data_read_lock() and data_read_unlock()
 - You can access input data with 'data \*input = \*(data**)linkedlist_head(l);' (use linkedlist_iterate(l) if pipe has multiple inputs, remember to call linked_reset_iterater(l) when done).